rahul-verma/swayam/docs/README.md

 Thought definitions are packages defined as directories.

-## Fixtures
+## Frames

-There are 4 types of fixtures that can be included in Phase definitions (except Prompt in which only the first two are applicable).
+There are 4 types of frames that can be included in Phase outlines (except Prompt in which only the first two are applicable).
-1. **before**: Before start of the phase whose definition contains it.
+1. **prologue**: Before start of the phase whose outline contains it.
-2. **after**: After end of the phase whose definition contains it.
+2. **epilogue**: After end of the phase whose outline contains it.
-3. **before_node**: Before start of the every child node of current phase.
+3. **prologue_node**: Before start of the every child node of current phase.
-4. **after_node**: After end of the every child node of current phase.
+4. **epilogue_node**: After end of the every child node of current phase.

-Injectables that can be included are:
-    - Resource
+Prologue frames can include:
-    - Condition
+    - Prop
+    - Cue - if evaluates to False, this phase is skipped.
-    - Parser
+    - Action

+Epilogue frames can include:
+    - Cue - if evaluates to False, a critical level exception is raised.
-    - Tool
+    - Action

-Note: If a Resource is included in **after** or **after_node**, as it is called only once, only a pure teardown instruction makes sense to be put in such a Resource.

-Note: Resources are tore down in the exact opposite order of their creation order.
+Note: Props are tore down in the exact opposite order of their creation order.

 ## Repeater
-Expression and Thought Definitions have the provision to use a repeater.
+Expression and Thought Outlines have the provision to use a repeater.

 In Expression a repeater can be associated with one or more prompts.